joeavanzato/LogBoost/README.md

 * Parsing CEF-style logging, from Syslog or otherwise, into CSV
 * Finding suspicious IP addresses in any inspected file through threat indicator matching
 * Enriching IP addresses to find associated domain names and geo-locations in any inspected file

+### Example Usage

+To use, just download the latest release binary (along with feed_config.json if you wish to enhance results with threat intelligence.
+Additionally, setup a free MaxMind account at https://www.maxmind.com/en/geolite2/signup?utm_source=kb&utm_medium=kb-link&utm_campaign=kb-create-account to get a license key for the free GeoLite2 Databases.
+Once that key is acquired, you can either put it in an environment variable (MM_API), put it in a file in the CWD (mm_api.txt) or provide it at the command-line via the flat '-api'.

+#### Common Use
+* ```LogBoost.exe -buildti``` - Build the Threat Indicator database locally (only needed once)
+* ```LogBoost.exe -updateti``` - Update the Threat Indicator database - run periodically to get new indicators.
+* ```LogBoost.exe -logdir logs -regex -api XXX``` - Enrich a directory containing one or more CSV files with Geolocation inforrmation

+* ```LogBoost.exe -logdir input -jsoncol data -ipcol client -fullparse``` - Enrich any CSV file within 'input' while also expanding JSOB blobs located in the column named 'data' - the enriched IP address will be pulled from the column named 'client'.
+* ```LogBoost.exe -logdir input -jsoncol data -fullparse -regex``` - Same as above but use regex to find the first non-private IP address.
+* ```LogBoost.exe -logdir input -jsoncol data -fullparse -regex -useti``` - Same as above but also use the threat indicator db.
+* ```LogBoost.exe -logdir input -jsoncol data -fullparse -regex -useti -dns``` - Same as above but also do live DNS lookups.

+* ```LogBoost.exe -logdir logs -convert -rawtxt``` - Process all .csv/.log/.txt files in 'logs' - look for relevant parsers or parse as raw text as last resort.
+* ```LogBoost.exe -logdir logs -convert -getall``` - Process any file in 'logs', regardless of extension, with relevant parser or as raw text as last resort.

+* ``` LogBoost.exe -logdir logs -maxgoperfile 40 -batchsize 100 -writebuffer 2000 -concurrentfiles 1000``` - Process up to 1k concurrent files with 40 'threads' per file, each thread handling 100 records and the writer for each output buffering 2000 records at a time.

+* ```LogBoost.exe -logdir logs -convert -dns -useti -regex -combine ``` Look for all logs inside 'logs' and enrich regexed IPs with Threat Indicators and DNS, combining all output files into a single CSV.

+* ```LogBoost.exe  -convert -logdir iislogs -startdate 01/01/2023 -datecol date -dateformat 2006-01-02 -convert -enddate 01/04/2023``` - Parse and Convert logs storing date in a column/key named 'date' with a format as specified between the specified dates (inclusive ranging)

 ### Example Outputs
 <h4 align="center">Enriching Azure Audit Log Export</h4>